 The Hashemite Kingdom of Jordan lies in the heart of the Levant.
-Jordan is bordered by the West Bank and Israel from the west, Syria from the north, Iraq from the northwest, Saudi Arabia from the southeast and Egypt from the southwest.
+Jordan is bordered by Israel from the west, Syria from the north, Iraq from the east and Saudi Arabia from the south.
 It is also easy to arrange visits to neighbouring countries as well after you travel to Jordan.

 Jordan is two hours ahead of GMT during winter, and three hours ahead during summer.
 So do not forget to set your watch according to the local time while you travel to Jordan.

 The official language of Jordan is Arabic.
 English is widely spoken, especially in the cities, Jordanians are well travelled and many have been educated abroad.
 French, German, Italian and Spanish are also spoken but to a lesser extent.

 The electrical current is based on 220 AC volts, 50 cycles, and requires rounded two prong wall plugs.
 Visitors from the US will need a transformer while travelling to Jordan; most hotels will provide one.